-Constituents in the Donor and Alumni Relationship Tool (DART) are both individuals and organizations who have an affiliation with the University.
-For each constituent in the system, the following functional areas are available for storing applicable information about the constituent, attributing to the holistic view:
+Constituents in the Donor and Alumni Relationship Tool (DART) are both individuals and organizations who have an affiliation with the university.
+For each constituent in the system, the following functional areas are available for storing applicable information about the constituent, contributing to the holistic view:

 Used by University Development prospect researchers to identify and clarify prospect gift potential through biographical information, philanthropic histories, and financial analysis.
 This information facilitates the work of University Development gift officers and others when engaging and soliciting major giving prospects.

 Used by the Gift and Records Administration staff in the Office of University Development to process university gift transactions, including outright gifts, pledges, pledge payments, payroll deductions, recurring gifts, gifts of securities, and gifts in kind.

 Enables University Development gift officers to offer additional ways for constituents to contribute to the university in the form of estate planning.
 There are several different ways to bequeath assets to the university (e.g., charitable gift annuity, charitable remainder trust, bequest, pooled income fund).

 Assists University Development staff in managing their fundraising campaigns, which are coordinated efforts to raise funds to advance specific aspects of the university's mission.

 - Event Management